SihaoCheng/Qbranch/README.md

 # Qbranch
-codes for the kinematic analysis of the Q branch of white dwarfs on the HR diagram, which reveals a stop of cooling in some white dwarfs
+codes for the kinematic analysis of the Q branch of white dwarfs on the HR diagram, which reveals a stop of cooling in some white dwarfs.
+This codes will be soon available.